nhoyh/HR_IMU_falldetection_dataset/README.md

 # Heart Rate & IMU sensor data for fall detection
-Submission to IEEE Access, "Cluster-Analysis-based User-Adaptive Fall Detection using Fusion of Heart Rate Sensor and Accelerometer in a Wearable Device." nhoyh1@gmail.com, KAIST, TCL, http://robot.kaist.ac.kr
+This dataset was introduced in the published acticle, IEEE Access 2020, "Cluster-Analysis-based User-Adaptive Fall Detection using Fusion of Heart Rate Sensor and Accelerometer in a Wearable Device.".

+nhoyh1@gmail.com, KAIST, TCL, http://robot.kaist.ac.kr

 0. Description: